KasaiHarcore/Artificial-Intelligent-Skills/README.md

 # 📓 Before dive into this

-What I'm trying to do here is summaries everything I know about artificial intelligence.
+What I'm trying to do here is summarize everything I know about artificial intelligence.
 I find out that all the learning sources do not fully give me what I need, so I scrape all the internet and all my knowledge, and then we have this.

 The project included:
-- What is needed to be a A.I Engineer or A.I Researcher
+- What is needed to be an A.I Engineer or A.I Researcher
 - Basic concepts, important parts
 - Formula and bunch of math
 - Coding with and without library
 - Diving deep into the world of A.I

 Because the wild world of A.I is so big, I can't cover all of it, so I will focus on the most popular models and some of the most important concepts.
-Also, it can contain some of my personal opinion, so if you have any questions, feel free to contact me or pull request.
+Also, it can contain some of my personal opinion, so if you have any questions, feel free to contact me or pull a request.

 # 📖 Books
 - It covering a wide range of mathematical algorithms and coding.
 I will provide a detailed book to read below: